tamyksu/tamyksu/README.md

 - 🌱 I’m a software engineer
-- 👯 I’m looking to collaborate with curious pepole that instrested in programming
-- 📫 How to reach me: bellatamyksu@gmail.co
+- 📫 How to reach me: bellatamyksu@gmail.com

 ## 🧰 Languages and Tools: